petersilva/drobo-utils/README.rst

 NOTE: if X or QT is missing, it will only disable the GUI.
 Line mode will work without issues.
 The package should work fine on headless servers using only the command line.

+If using python3 (from git) dependencies shift to python3-pyqt5.

 Install From Package